jerryhgladinet/docs/admin/source/chapter03.rst

     DATA SEEDING

-Data Seeding is to take a folder from a source location and seed into a team folder.
+Data Seeding is to take a folder from a source location and seed it into a team folder.

 On the left of the dialog, it is the source folder path information.

-On the right side of the dialog, it is the Target team folder information.
+On the right side of the dialog, it is the target team folder information.

 If you are seeding the data into a brand new team folder, you will first go into the team folder area and create a new team folder with empty content inside, and then come back to data seeding page and select it from the team folder drop down.